ewintr/ewintr.nl/content/movies/2024/hot-shots.md

 extra.movie.rating = 1.5
 +++

-We all this was hilarious in 1991.
+We all thought this was hilarious in 1991.
 It was a more innocent time.<!-- more -->